jaspergeer/jumcc/README.md

 ```
 jumcc -o out.ums src.umc
 ```
 To generate a `.um` binary, the resulting `.ums` file must be linked with `urt0.ums` and `callmain.ums`, which are found in the `link` directory, using the UM Macro Assembler `umasm` program.
-I have also supplied a toy standard library in the `stdlib` directory that you may compile which implements simple versions of `printf` and `gets`.
+I have also supplied a toy standard library in the `stdlib` directory that you may compile which implements simple versions of `puts` and `gets`.
 ```
 umasm urt0.ums stdlib.ums [your-file].ums ... callmain.ums
 ```